-- if you capsize during the race, you will also be eliminated from the race. - if you break a paddle during your race, you may not be provided with a new one by a supporter (except in races of more than 1000m Rule 28.6).
+- if you capsize during the race, you will also be eliminated from the race (except in races of more than 1000m - Rule 28.4). - if you break a paddle during your race, you may not be provided with a new one by a supporter (except in races of more than 1000m - Rule 28.6).

-The Umpire has the right to interrupt a correctly started race if unforeseen issues arise.
+Umpires may interrupt a correctly started race if unforeseen issues arise.
 The umpire will announce this with a red flag and may sound a signal to advise you of such an interruption.
 Competitors must immediately stop paddling and await further instructions.